 As the information revolution unfolds, this is a twilight world.
 Margins diminish.
 As dusk falls we scramble around, collecting ever fewer pennies in front of the onward progress of the same, monstrous, entropic steam-roller.
 The better, and more widely dispersed our technology becomes, the less return there is to make.
 There is no assured annuity from computerisation.
 Just ask Eastman Kodak, Sears or the people who made aerogrammes.
 Ask the Parisienne artisan weavers put out of work by Joseph Jacquard’s new, automated looms.
-They threw their wooden “sabots” into the machines to damage the gears — “sabotage”, they called it — but they could not fight history.
+They may not have thrown their clogs into the machines as urban myth suggests, but yet they could not fight history.

 A world in which all outcomes can be coded for is one where no-one wants to play any more.
 It is fully priced.
 Margins are at zero.
 There is no surprise; there is no risk; all punchlines are known.
 It is a life of noughts and crosses and not chess, much less bridge or poker.
 At every point, there is a known optimal move: including at the first move.
 If the optimal move is a known known (as it is in noughts and crosses, but is not yet in chess) the game is solved: there is no point in playing.
 This is not a competition of wits, but of memory and data processing power.
 That’s certainty, and it isn’t interesting.

 Complex systems are not like that.
 They are “non-linear”.
 Non-adjacent components interact in unexpected ways.
 They do not have pre-defined boundaries.
 There is no common set of protocols; there are no agreed rules.
 Information is incomplete, ambiguous, and provisional.
 The system is not bounded; there is no complete data set: it is in perpetual flux.
 It is filled with independent systems and agents making their own independent decisions, each one of which alters the contours of the landscape.
 Everything is liable to change.